cvsgbhn/shorten-link/readme.md

 ### ToDos:
 - [ ] migrations
 - [ ] dockerize
-- [ ] more complicateed tests with mocking or creating/killing specific db
+- [ ] more complicated tests with mocking or creating/killing specific db
 - [ ] grpc